Skip to main content

 Before delivery begins, we will give you a resource pack so you know what activities and resources we will use each week.
 The resource pack can also support you to deliver the project again without our assistance.

-We can also provide a twilight CPD session for staff to better support you to deliver sensory and movement exploration after the project has finished.
+The project includes a twilight CPD session for staff to better support you to deliver sensory and movement exploration after the project has finished.

 To find out more and book your project contact learning@northernballet.com or call 0113 200 8000.